mxstn/mxstn.github.io/_posts/2025-07-05-diffusion_models.md

 # stochastic viewpoint

 \eqref{liouville} is the particle version (Liouville equation) equivalent to the associated distributional transport equation $\partial_t \mu_t + \div_x(b_t \mu_t) = 0$.
-It also follows that $I_t$ solves certain SDEs.
+In fact $I_t$ also solves certain SDEs.
 For, starting from the above transport equation, we can derive certain Fokker-Planck equations, which then give the corresponding SDEs.

 The ingredients to show this are: